Expensify/slate/source/index.html.md

 credentials | JSON object | An object containing two key/values used to authenticate you: `partnerUserID` and `partnerUserSecret`.
 `inputSettings` | JSON Object | Additional information about the job to execute

+# Rate limits

+Expensify uses the following rate limits to handle spikes in API requests and maximize platform stability:

+- A maximum of 5 requests per 10-second interval
+- A maximum of 20 requests per 60-second interval

+Sending more requests than described above might result in error responses with status code `429`.

 # Export